AMSUCF/Digital-Archives/syllabus.md

 4. It will show awareness of the conventions of standard written English
 5. It will be formatted or presented in an appropriate way.

-All major exercises will first be submitted as drafts, as indicated in the weekly schedule.
+All major exercises will first be submitted as drafts, as indicated in the weekly schedule, then revised for a total of four short multi-page written assignments.
+These exercises are complemented by regular written discussion posts, and a short final reflective essay.

 ### Academic Integrity